w3c/wai-curricula/content/designer/inclusive-design-process.md

 Students should be able to:

-* explain the use of different assistive technologies and adaptive strategies by various groups of people with disabilities to interact with websites and applications
+* explain the use of different assistive technologies and adaptive strategies by various groups of people with disabilities
-* define user groups that include different types of users with disabilities
 * research different types of accessibility barriers and features, such as appropriate contrast ratios and meaningful page structure
 * research applicable accessibility guidelines, standards, and policies, such as WCAG
-* determine the characteristics of participants in user research activities based on different factors, such as overall project requirements, level of skills, use of assistive technology, and type of disability
+* research the characteristics of participants in user research activities based on different factors, such as overall project requirements, level of skills, use of assistive technology, and type of disability
-* manage involvement of people with disabilities early and throughout the research processes, including in focus groups, questionnaires, and surveys
-* identify related requirements for project managers to include accessibility in the overall project requirements
+* identify related requirements for project managers and other team members to include accessibility in the overall project requirements

 #### Teaching Ideas for Topic